 Join us for another exciting semester with new classes and topics for everyone!

-Spring classes run from February to April with the first day of class being February 13.
-For a flat fee of $75 you may take as many classes as you wish.
+Spring classes run February through May starting February 4 and are taught by distinguished university faculty and local area professionals.
+For a flat fee of $75 you may take as many classes as your heart desires.

 For further information on becoming a member and enrolling in classes: